TFMV/AddressMatchPro/docs/docs/index.md

-# Welcome to FuzzyMatchFinder
+# Welcome to AddressMatchPro

-FuzzyMatchFinder is an advanced entity matching solution using machine learning to provide approximate matching.
+AddressMatchPro is an advanced entity matching solution using machine learning to provide approximate matching.

 ## Features